Photo by Wikimedia Commons, CC by 1.0

 2. Mike Austin (515 yards, 14th hole at Winterwood Golf Club, Las Vegas, Nevada at the National Seniors Open Championship in 1974)

-If you consult the Guinness Book of Records, this is the longest drive in competition ever, and it is all the more impressive because it was hit by a 64-year-old with a Persimmon driver about the size of a modern seven-wood.
+According to the Guinness Book of Records, this is the longest drive in golf competition ever.
+It is all the more impressive because it was hit by a 64-year-old with a Persimmon driver about the size of a modern seven-wood.

 Mike Austin benefitted from a 27mph tailwind in Las Vegas but it was still an almighty crack.